-Obtain a Child Support Order in Paternity Case
+2. Obtain a Child Support Order in Paternity Case

-If you want to work through the California Department of Child Support Services, a free but typically very slow and arduous process, you can fill out the packet of forms including the FS-CSS-002, which is California’s simplified application for child support services.
-The packet of forms is slightly complicated, but it is a necessary step in securing an order.
-Fortunately, this form is self-service, which means that you can print it out and seek help in filling it out.
-Once completed, the forms must be submitted to the CDCSS, at which point the court system will start processing your claim.
+Furthermore, even if you want to work through the California Department of Child Support Services, (CDCSS) you can fill out a packet of forms, including the FS-CSS-002, on your own.
+Plus, you can still seek help from a legal document assistant in filling out this paperwork.
+Ultimately, you must submit the completed forms to CDCSS, at which point the court system will start processing your claim.

-Enforcement of Child Support Order
+3. Enforcement of the Child Support Order